RedTurtle/collective.permalink/README.rst

 Manual
 ======

-This product will add a `permalink`__ to every supported Plone content, using the Plone *resolveuid* feature.
+This product will add a `permalink`__ to every supported Plone content.
+A permalink is a link to the content that should never change even if you rename or move it.

 __ http://en.wikipedia.org/wiki/Permalink

+The default implementation is based on the Plone *resolveuid* feature.
-This will not work (and show anything) for contents without the *UID* information.
-You can however customize and develop additional adapters for providing permalink for yours non-AT contents (or customize the default one).
+This will not work (and shows anything) for contents without the *plone.uuid* support.
+You can however customize and develop additional adapters for providing permalink for yours types (or customize the default one).

 The new resource will be added to the *document actions* section.